Karthikhvr/customers-docs/HA_DR_Architecture_Documentation_dt2.md

 ### DC–DR Incremental Backup & Restore (Cross-Site Only)

 Overview:
 - Automated periodic backups are taken at DC and automatically restored to DR at administrator-defined intervals.
-Default recommendation: every 30 minutes.
+Default recommendation: every 1 hour.

 Process:
 1. Automated cron job performs MongoDB logical/physical and file backups at the DC (incremental dumps or snapshots).